OPEN POSITIONS AT NATIONAL REVIEW

 • Competitive salary and health-care packages

 • Annual bonus plan

 To be considered:

-Please email cover letter & resume to: email@example.com
+Please email cover letter and résumé to firstname.lastname@example.org

 OPEN POSITIONS AT NATIONAL REVIEW INSTITUTE

 National Review Institute (NRI) is seeking an Office Assistant who will be responsible for assisting office operations and management.
 Applicants should be a self-starters who can anticipate the needs of a busy office and enjoy working in a professional, fast-paced environment.
 The Office Assistant will report to the Vice President of Finance and Operations.
 This position will be based at NRI’s headquarters in New York City.

 • Serve as office liaison at front desk; cordially receive guests, managing security check-in;